qianmingduowan/AIM2020-bokeh-BGNet/README.md

 ------------------------------------------------------------------------------
 Our code can traslate to tflite file in a simple way.

 If you wanna reproduce our code, you can use the image pair list in "new_list.txt" for training because we manually clean the train data of EBB! dataset.

+If anyone wants to get my unsorted code in an uncommercial way, you can email me \& I will send it to you.
+(I didn't have time to sort it)